I am a space physicist and I specialize in the study of the upper

 In addition to performing my own research, I host the "Goodwin Group

-folks I work closely with.
+Gatherings" (GGG).
+Attendees are folks I work closely with.

 GGG Regulars: